girlscript/winter-of-contributing/Java/Iteration Statement/For and For-Each/For and For-Each.md

 ### ADVANTAGE:-

-* It makes the code more readable.
+* It code is easy to read.
 * It reduces the possibilty of bug.

 ### DRAWBACK:-